 The dark woman is intimately familiar, though her appearance is not.
 Normally he knows her to wear the most stunning - no, shocking attire.
-It's unusual to see her in a sleeveless black gown which sweeps down her body, and even the daringly deep 'V' is tastefully attractive, the whole effect less shocking than her 'normal' appearance.
+It's unusual to see her in a sleeveless black gown which sweeps down her body, and even the daring deep 'V' is tastefully attractive, the whole effect less shocking than her supposedly normal appearance.

 The younger woman beside her, at 22 a mere four years her junior, is a picture of elegance.
 Her long blonde hair is artistically arrayed, sweeping down to an off-the-shoulders jade gown that hugs her svelte figure quite flatteringly.

 "Good evening, my dears," Mallard says, employing all of his considerable charm.
 He gives the taller woman a discreet kiss on her cheek, social conventions allowing for more than a simple wave in greeting.
 "You look radiant."